casino days

 Can You Hit After Splitting?

-Yes, you can hit after splitting.
-Once you split a pair, each hand becomes a separate hand, allowing you to continue hitting, standing, or doubling down.
-Some casinos, however, may restrict actions like re-splitting or doubling down after a split, so you should check the house rules before playing.
+Yes, you can usually hit after splitting.
+Once you split a pair, each hand becomes its own separate hand, and you can choose to hit, stand, or sometimes double down.
+However, certain casinos may place restrictions on actions such as re-splitting or doubling after splitting, so it’s always a good idea to check the table rules before playing.

 India (English)